-If you are building, demolishing, just doing some home improvements or submitting a planning application that may affect bats in any way, it might be necessary for you to seek out a bat survey in order to proceed with your project.
+If you are building, demolishing, just doing some home improvements, or submitting a planning application that may affect bats in any way, it might be necessary for you to seek out a bat survey in order to proceed with your project.
 But what exactly is a bat survey and why do I need one?

 What is a Bat survey?

 A bat survey is basically a professionally recorded survey of the bats living in a certain area in accordance with the Bat Conservation Trust guidelines.
-The survey checks the amount of bats living in the space or if the area may be hospitable for bats.
+The survey checks the number of bats living in the space or if the area may be hospitable for bats.

 A full bat survey will include a survey, a site assessment, an impact assessment, details of any compensation, mitigation and enhancement measures required details of post-development safeguarding and a timetable of works.